Breadcrumb

 Efforts to Educate and Raise Awareness

-“We encourage people with lung cancer to Talk, Test, Treat, which means talking to your healthcare team about performing comprehensive biomarker testing and reviewing your results with your doctor to give you the information you need to develop an individualized treatment plan together,” said Dr. Moore.
+Dr. Moore encourages people with lung cancer to Talk, Test, Treat.
+“Talk to your healthcare team about performing comprehensive biomarker testing and review your results with your doctor to give you the information you need to develop an individualized treatment plan together.”

 Help Spread the Word